pixavier/mqtt4snap/README.md

 Usually, the default brokers configuration only works with **http** pages (no **https**).
 Using **http** you can connect to a default local Mosquitto imstallation at localhost.

-If you just want to import the MQTT4Snap *!* blocks library, select and copy the following URL to the clipboard, and then paste it when importing into Snap *!*:
+If you just want to import the MQTT4Snap *!* blocks library, copy the following URL to the clipboard, and then paste it when importing into Snap *!*:

     https://raw.githubusercontent.com/pixavier/mqtt4snap/master/mqtt-standalone.xml